Would You Like to Live Longer? Easy Habits for a Longer and Healthier Life

 On the subject of taking advice, here is another top tip from me, even though I told you that I am trying to keep my health intact by myself: don’t hesitate to ask your doctor for help.
 As we get older, we are likely to need more of the doctor’s time – and having spent many years contributing to society we deserve it!
 There are many things a doctor can do to make our lives more healthy and comfortable.
 The doctor also has the power to save our lives by diagnosing serious illnesses before they become difficult or impossible to treat.
 I know from bitter experience, among my family and friends, that any delay in telling a doctor about symptoms we are experiencing can be fatal.

 I try to combine a healthy body with a healthy mind, as these things have a huge effect on each other.
 Keeping mentally active is important, whether that’s through hobbies or tasks.
 Taking on some kind of voluntary work or project is one way of retaining the sense of purpose that some of us tend to lose when we retire.
+You can also keep your mind fit by poetry or even by studying, say French language.
 Remember, however, that you have the right to take things easy now, so avoid anything that causes you stress.
 If you do still worry about life, try yoga or some other relaxation therapy.